plsletmeee/Lunox/README.md

 SPOTIFY_SECRET = #Your spotify client secret

 #LAVALINK NODE DETAILS
-NODE_NAME = Lunox #Name of the first lavalink, could be anything NODE_HOST = localhost #Host of the first lavalink NODE_PORT = 2333 #Port of the first lavalink NODE_PASSWORD = youshallnotpass #Password of the first lavalink NODE_SECURE = false #If the first lavalink is secure or not
+NODE_NAME = Lunox #Name of the your lavalink, could be anything NODE_HOST = localhost #Host of the your lavalink NODE_PORT = 2333 #Port of the your lavalink NODE_PASSWORD = youshallnotpass #Password of the your lavalink NODE_SECURE = false #If the your lavalink is secure or not

 #LINK DETAILS
 MONGO_URI = #Your mongodb uri (mongodb+srv://<username>:<password>@<db_cluster_url>/<db_name>)